zama-ai/concrete-ml/README.md

 >To commercially use Zama’s technology you need to be granted Zama’s patent license.
 Please contact us at hello@zama.ai for more information.

 **Do you file IP on your technology?**
->Yes, all Zama’s technologies are patented.
+>Yes, all of Zama’s technologies are patented.

 **Can you customize a solution for my specific use case?**
 >We are open to collaborating and advancing the FHE space with our partners.
 If you have specific needs, please email us at hello@zama.ai.